michael2012z/BitBible/markdown/KJV/files/Deut.md

 5. (I stood between the Lord and you at that time, to shew you the word of the Lord: for ye were afraid by reason of the fire, and went not up into the mount;) saying,

-6. I am the Lord thy God, which brought thee out of the land of Egypt, from the house of bondage.bondage: Heb. servants
+6. I am the Lord thy God, which brought thee out of the land of Egypt, from the house of bondage.

 7. Thou shalt have none other gods before me.